Special Topics in Strategic Design and Management

 Permission Required: No

 Special topics in Strategic Design and Management that address emerging trends, practices and opportunities.
 The topics rotate frequently and the course may be repeated for credit.
 Pre-requisites vary with the topic.
 This course is crosslisted with PSDS 5130.
-Fall 2014 topics are:
+Spring 2015 topics are:

 Section A - "Pop-up Shop Entrepreneurship"